Skip to main content

 Indiana, however, complains that the Asylum Ban’s narrow exceptions are unlawful, focusing in particular on an exception for those asylum seekers to whom CBP gives a scheduled appointment to present themselves at a port of entry; those migrants are allowed to apply for asylum (as is their legal right under U.S. immigration law).
 Only some migrants are even permitted to request such an appointment, which requires using the (quite problematic) CBP One smartphone application.
 Indiana claims that the Asylum Ban did not go through required procedures and that the exceptions violate immigration statutes.
 Indiana seeks vacatur (nullification) of the Asylum Ban’s exceptions.

 The Biden Administration’s motion to dismiss this case is currently pending before Judge Traynor.
 Briefing on that motion concluded in mid–November 2023.
-Judge Traynor could issue a decision at any time.
+In September 2024, Judge Traynor ordered the parties to further brief the States’ standing.
+That briefing will conclude on October 31, 2024.

 Technical Summary